 Bulletin #4309, Making Your Own Baby Food

-By Nellie Hedstrom, Extension nutrition specialist.
+By Nellie Hedstrom, Extension nutrition specialist, University of Maine Cooperative Extension.

 With a little planning, and a blender, a fork, a strainer, a food mill or a baby food grinder, you can make foods for your baby at home.
 Homemade infant food may help cut food costs, and provide baby with food as nutritious, if not more nutritious, than store-bought baby foods.
 Making your own baby food will also help baby get used to foods the family eats.